bitmovin/bitmovin-analytics-collector-ios/README.md

 We provide builds of our AVPlayerCollector to support platforms `iOS 9.0+` and `iOS 12.0+`.
 Use the BitmovinAnalyticsCollector version `2.7.0` for deployment targets `iOS 12.0+`.
-We do support deployment target `iOS 9.0+`, but this version is deprecated and don't get major updates anymore.
+We do support deployment target `iOS 9.0+`, but this version is deprecated and won't get major updates anymore.

 ```ruby
 source 'https://github.com/bitmovin/cocoapod-specs.git'